Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Application to multidimensional Feller diffusions absorbed when one of the coordinates hits 0

-For pathwise uniqueness, we know that it holds locally between the times of absorption of a coordinate, but only for the process formed by the nonzero coordinates, so we need to prove that no solution of~\eqref{eq:Feller-diff} starting with one zero coordinate, say $X^i_0=0$, can have $X^i_t>0$ for some positive time $t$.
-This can be proved using again the comparison between $X^i$ and the Feller diffusions~\eqref{eq:upper-SDE-1}, since 0 is absorbing (since it is an exit boundary) for this diffusion.

 Strong existence and pathwise uniqueness imply well-posedness of the martingale problem, hence the strong Markov property hold on the canonical space with respect to the natural filtration (see e.g.~\cite{rogers-williams-00b}).
 Since the paths of $X$ are continuous, the hitting times of closed subsets of $\R_+^d$ are stopping times for this filtration.
-Hence, defining $O_n=\{x\in(0,+\infty)^d:1/(2n)< x_i< 2n,\ \forall 1\leq i\leq d\}$ and $U_n=\{x\in(0,+\infty)^d:1/(2n-1)\leq x_i\leq 2n-1,\ \forall 1\leq i\leq d\}$ for all $n\geq 1$, it is then clear that the process $X$ satisfies the conditions of Section~\ref{sec:def-Markov-process} and, in view of the previous construction of the process, it is regularly absorbed.
 In addition, it follows from It\^o's formula and the local boundedness of the coefficients of the SDE that any measurable function $f:\RR_+^d\rightarrow\RR$ twice continuously differentiable on $(0,+\infty)$ belongs to the domain of the weakened generator of $X$ and

 We can now state the main result of the section.